apnadkarni/blt/doc/listview.rst

     means the window should appear to protrude.
 The default is "raised".

   **-selectbackground** *colorName*
-    Specifies the default background of list items that are selected.
+    Specifies the default background of items that are selected.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden by the style's **-selectbackground** option.
 The default is "grey90".

   **-selectcommand** *cmdString*
-    Specifies a TCL command to be invoked when an list item is selected: either by clicking on the list item or using the **select** operation.
+    Specifies a TCL command to be invoked when an item is selected: either by clicking on the item or using the **select** operation.
 If *cmdString* is "", then no command is invoked.
 The default is "".

   **-selectforeground** *colorName*
     Specifies the default color of the text of items that are